10.0.0.1

 Make sure your device is properly connected to the router.
 If you’re using a laptop or desktop PC, you have two connection options: connect via Wi-Fi for wireless access or use an Ethernet cable for a more stable, wired connection.

-Unplug the power, wait for about 30 seconds, then plug it back in.
-Ensure the cables are plugged in correctly and there are no loose connections.
+Long-press the power button until you see your router’s lights blink, or simply unplug it.
+Wait for about 30 seconds, and then plug it back in.
+Make sure the cables are plugged in correctly and there are no loose connections.

 Pro Tip: For a more reliable connection when troubleshooting or configuring your router, connect your computer directly to the router using an Ethernet cable.

 Your browser’s cache or cookies might be causing you problems.
-Try clearing them, or open a private/incognito window.
-You can also try using a different browser to see if that helps.
+Open a private/incognito window or use a different browser.

 If nothing works and you still can’t log in, reset your router to its default settings.